 The Board of Christian Education reserves the right to establish new policies and to modify existing policies contained-herein.
 The implementation of these policies is subject to interpretation by the Headmaster who carries the responsibility for the welfare of all together.
 The Headmaster may also establish or modify policies as deemed necessary by intervening situations and circumstances subject to the approval of the Board of Christian Education.
 These new or modified policies will be in effect upon written notice to all parents and students by the Headmaster, generally through the weekly newsletter or note sent home with the student.

-THE VISION OF ST. PAUL’S LUTHERAN SCHOOL
+THE VISION STATEMENT OF ST. PAUL’S LUTHERAN SCHOOL

 St. Paul's Evangelical Lutheran School teaches Classical Lutheran Education in order to cultivate the mind and soul of our students and incline them towards God’s truth, goodness and beauty.